osgilliath/hal-9k/README.md

 ## instructions
 to run this chat bot:

-- make a virtual environment (optional but reccomended)
+- make a virtual environment: (optional but reccomended)
 ```bash
 python -m venv venv
 source venv/bin/activate   # On Windows, use `venv\Scripts\activate`